Sheel-ui/next-word-frontend/README.md

 # Next Word Frontend

 This is the frontend component of the Next Word Prediction project.
 To enable backend functionality, a separate service needs to be initiated.
-GitHub repository for the frontend - [next-word-backend](https://github.com/Sheel-ui/next-word-backend)
+GitHub repository for the backend - [next-word-backend](https://github.com/Sheel-ui/next-word-backend)

 ## Installation